 Before Baby Day

-Back Pain and Groin Pain: Many women experience the agony of pelvic instability related to bearing a child.
-It is predominantly caused by a womans body starting to increase production of relaxin, a hormone that is important in preparing the endometrium for pregnancy, and maintenance of early pregnancy – but also has the effect of relaxing the pelvic ligaments (sacroiliac and pubic symphysis).
-The production of this hormone reaches it’s peak at 14 weeks gestation, and certainly some women experience the onset of back pain as early as this, however for most the problem doesn’t become severe until the expanding baby stretches their inner abdominal muscles and pelvic floor past their optimum length and they struggle to support the back and pelvic joints any more.
-Coupled with this is the forward shift of a womans centre of gravity, resulting in the pelvis tilting forwards and more strain on the lumbar spine and sacrum.
-Commonly this can result in slipping or spraining of pelvic joints from normal daily activities, typically rolling in bed, putting on socks, getting out of the car or chair etc. Physiotherapists are trained to be able to assess the normal movement of these joints and mobilise any found to be too stiff, as well as providing supportive taping or bracing to provide external support where the instrinsic muscles are struggling to do this anymore.
-In some cases just a few treatments will fix the pain, but commonly it persists as the baby grows and the problem worsens requiring regular treatment for pain relief.
+Back Pain and Groin Pain: Many women experience the agony of pelvic girdle pain related to bearing a child.
+It is predominantly caused by a woman’s body starting to increase production of Relaxin, a hormone that is important in preparing the endometrium for pregnancy, and maintenance of early pregnancy – but also has the effect of relaxing the pelvic ligaments (sacroiliac and pubic symphysis).
+The production of this hormone reaches it’s peak at 14 weeks gestation, and certainly some women experience the onset of back pain as early as this, however for most the problem doesn’t become severe until the growing baby stretches their inner abdominal muscles and pelvic floor past their optimum length and they struggle to support the back and pelvic joints any more.
+Coupled with this is the forward shift of a woman’s centre of gravity, resulting in the pelvis tilting forwards and more strain on the lumbar spine and sacrum.
+Commonly this can result in pain and inflammation in the pelvic joints from normal daily activities, typically rolling in bed, putting on socks, getting out of the car or chair etc. Physiotherapists are trained to be able to assess the normal movement of these joints (there isn’t much!
+Only about 1-4 degrees in the SIJ and a few millimetres in the Pubic Symphysis) and mobilise any found to be too stiff, as well as providing supportive taping or bracing to provide external support where the intrinsic muscles are struggling to do this.
+In some cases just a few treatments will restore pain free movement, but commonly it persists as the baby grows and the problem worsens, meaning regular treatment for pain relief can be of great benefit.

 Hospital Bag: Some women prepare this weeks in advance, some at the last minute, but there are some things that you should not forget to take.
 Don’t leave it to your partner to organise clothes, toiletries, hair brush etc because they’ll invariably get it wrong.
 Add to this the emotional roller-coaster of the post-pregnancy hormones and this can be the cause of some major hospital friction.
-From the physio perspective, we ensure that women have access to and experience with a TENS unit, tubigrip, and other tidbits of advice.
+From the physio perspective, we ensure that women have access to (and experience with) a TENS unit, tubigrip (for abdominal swelling post partum) or SRC / Compression shorts or tights, and other tidbits of advice.
 TENS is drug free pain relief using electrodes on the back, and many women can labour to almost full dilation with only TENS and the occasional puff of gas.
 Tubigrip is a compression stocking, and just as we used them on swollen knees after knee surgery, external compression of the abdomen helps reduce swelling, after pains as abdominal organs settle, and especially if caesarian is necessary this can offer wound support.
-Aside from these we can help with pain control techniques such as mental imagery, and advice for breast-feeding support such as using Fenugreek for increasing lactation.
+Compression garments also offer strong abdominal support, but have additional support through the gusset, helping with pelvic floor function.
+Aside from these we can help with pain control techniques such as mental imagery/mindfulness, and advice for breast-feeding support such as using Fenugreek for increasing lactation.
 This is available at health food stores, and though there have been too few formal scientific studies to give strong evidence for it’s effectiveness it does appear promising (click here for more information).

 During Baby Day